sankooc/mmdb/README.md

 ## MMDB

-In-*memory* *MongoDB* Server written with pure golang  to use in place of a live mongodb in your unit tests
+In-*memory* *MongoDB* Server written with pure golang  to use in place of mongodb in your unit tests